A Mackey-functor theoretic interpretation of biset functors: Introduction and Preliminaries

 \section{Introduction and Preliminaries}

-For a fixed finite group $G$ and a commutative coefficient ring $R$, an $R$-linear {\it Mackey functor} can be defined in three ways, which give essentially the same notion (\cite{Bouc}): \begin{itemize} \item Naive definition, which defines a Mackey functor $M$ as a family $M=(M(H),\ind^G_H,\res^G_H,c_{g,H})$ of $R$-modules and homomorphisms. \item Bifunctorial definition by Dress, which defines $M$ as a pair of functors $M=(M^{\ast}, M_{\ast})$ on the category $\Gs$ of finite $G$-sets to the category of $R$-modules $\RMod$, satisfying some compatibilities with respect to coproducts and fibered products in $\Gs$. \item The way shown by Lindner \cite{Lindner}, which regards $M$ as a functor $\Tcal\to\RMod$ preserving finite products, from a category $\Tcal$ constructed from the span category of $\Gs$, to $\RMod$. \end{itemize} A Mackey functor is a useful tool to describe how an algebraic system associated to finite groups (such as Burnside rings or representation rings, or cohomology groups, etc.) behaves under the change of subgroups of a fixed group $G$.
+For a fixed finite group $G$ and a commutative coefficient ring $R$, an $R$-linear {\it Mackey functor} can be defined in three ways, which give essentially the same notion (\cite[section 1]{Bouc}): \begin{itemize} \item Naive definition, which defines a Mackey functor $M$ as a family $M=(M(H),\ind^G_H,\res^G_H,c_{g,H})$ of $R$-modules and homomorphisms. \item Bifunctorial definition by Dress \cite[section 4]{Dress}, which defines $M$ as a pair of functors $M=(M^{\ast}, M_{\ast})$ on the category $\Gs$ of finite $G$-sets to the category of $R$-modules $\RMod$, satisfying some compatibilities with respect to coproducts and fibered products in $\Gs$. \item The way shown by Lindner \cite[Theorem 4]{Lindner}, which regards $M$ as a functor $\Tcal\to\RMod$ preserving finite products, from a category $\Tcal$ constructed from the span category of $\Gs$, to $\RMod$. \end{itemize} A Mackey functor is a useful tool to describe how an algebraic system associated to finite groups (such as Burnside rings or representation rings, or cohomology groups, etc.) behaves under the change of subgroups of a fixed group $G$.
 Moreover if one expects to be freed from the constraint of the container group $G$, we may consider {\it all} finite groups, and inclusions among them.
 This leads to the notion of a {\it global Mackey functor}.

 Recently, Bouc \cite{Bouc_Biset} has defined the notion of a {\it biset functor}, which moreover enables us to deal with the behavior of algebraic systems named as above, with respect to {\it all} group homomorphisms between {\it all} finite groups.
 An $R$-linear biset functor $B$ is defined to be an $R$-linear functor $B\co \Bcal_R\to\RMod$, from the {\it biset category} $\Bcal_R$ to $\RMod$.
-The biset category which we deal with in this article is the following one. \begin{introdfn} An $R$-linear category $\Bcal_R$ is defined as follows. \begin{enumerate} \item An object in $\Bcal_R$ is a finite group. \item For objects $G,H$ in $\Bcal_R$, consider a set of the isomorphism classes of finite $H$-$G$-bisets.
-This forms a commutative monoid with addition $\am$ and unit $\emptyset$, and thus we can take its additive completion $\Bcal(G,H)$.
-We define $\Bcal_{R}(G,H)$ by $\Bcal_{R}(G,H)=\Bcal(G,H)\otimes R$.
-This is the set of morphisms from $G$ to $H$ in $\Bcal_R$.
+The biset category which we deal with in this article is the following one. \begin{dfn}(cf. \cite[Definitions 3.1.1, 3.1.6]{Bouc_Biset}) The $R$-linear category $\Bcal_R$ is defined as follows. \begin{enumerate} \item An object in $\Bcal_R$ is a finite group. \item Let $G,H$ be objects in $\Bcal_R$.
+A finite $H$-$G$-biset $U$ is, by definition, a finite set $U$ equipped with a left $H$-action and a right $G$-action satisfying